RosieLiuDuke/CellSociety/doc/DESIGN.md

 ## Team Responsibilities

+> All group members will help out with the `Animation` superclass and subclasses (rules for making sure we get the right patterns).
+First checkpoint (responsibilities below) is just to write out the skeleton (variable names, imports, etc) of each class.

 Yilin Gao: implement the `Page` superclass and its subclasses.
 Connect classes together.

 Harry Liu: implement `Main` and `Cells` superclass and its subclasses.
-Connect classes together Josh Kopen: implement `Cell Society` and `Animation` superclass and its subclasses.
 Connect classes together.

-> All group members will help out with the `Animation` superclass and subclasses (rules for making sure we get the right patterns).
-First checkpoint (responsibilities above) is just to write out the skeleton (variable names, imports, etc) of each class.
+Josh Kopen: implement `Cell Society` and `Animation` superclass and its subclasses.
+Connect classes together.